TurboWarp/extensions/CONTRIBUTING.md

  */
 ```

+Please update the copyright year and name appropriately.
+Pseudonyms are accepted.

-And add a copy of the full license as plain text in the `licenses` folder if one doesn't already exist.
+Add a copy of the full plain text license in the `licenses` folder if one doesn't already exist.
 You should use `/*!` instead of `/*` for the license comment so that JavaScript minifiers will not remove it.

 We don't want extension code to be GPLv3 exclusively as our non-lawyer understanding of the copyleft clause suggests that it would spread to any projects that use the extension.
 That isn't what we want.